 \paragraph{Inference after trimming} After applying any sample trimming procedure, another challenge immediately arises: how to perform valid inference on the trimmed sub-population.
 Thus our second contribution in the present work is to provide new theoretical results on inference after sample trimming.
-Unlike existing work that makes strong rate assumptions or parametric assumptions on the estimation of nuisance components \citep{crump, yang2018}, we use doubly-robust estimators and a carefully chosen estimand to show how valid inference can be performed under weaker conditions on the estimation of nuisance components.
-These results apply both to our variance-based trimming and to classical propensity-based trimming methods, thus connecting the recent literature on double machine learning with the long-standing practice of sample trimming.
+Existing work typically makes strong rate assumptions or parametric assumptions on the estimation of nuisance components \citep{crump, yang2018}, and we extend this work by using doubly-robust estimators to show how valid inference can be performed under weaker conditions on the estimation of nuisance components.
+The application of doubly-robust estimators to this setting requires a subtle choice of estimand as well as careful handling of cross-fitting, both of which we address.

+These results apply both to our variance-based trimming and to classical propensity-based trimming methods, thus connecting the recent literature on double machine learning and cross-fitting with the long-standing practice of sample trimming.